metapolator/metapolator/elements-of-design.md

 ### 6. managing
 Ah yeah, what is special about the character range view?
 It is the only one where it makes sense to offer glyph management (add, sort and delete).

+## parameter review and editing
+Let us develop the section called ‘parameters’, the one at the very start (in reading direction) of the overall UI layout.
+It is used to review and edit parameters of (adjustment) masters, up and down this hierarchy:

+* project
+  * master
+    * script
+      * glyph
+        * (skeleton) segment
+          * line
+          * point
+        * vector shape

+Some interesting dynamics are at play:

+1. parameters really _belong_ to the lower levels of the hierarchy: glyph, line, point, vector shape;
+* at any working context level in the hierarchy (except for project) parameters can be modified by a higher level (e.g. the width set for a glyph can be scaled (* 0.9) at master level);
+* at any working context level in the hierarchy (except for line, point, vector shape) parameters can be modified, or even overwritten, by a lower level (e.g. the weight set for a script can be capped by a maximum value at glyph level; the slant set at a project level can be overwritten (= 0) at glyph level);